Abner-NM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Words should be sorted
 14. Script 14: 14-findthatword - display lines containing the pattern “root” from the file /etc/passwd
 15. Script 15: 15-countthatword - display the number of lines that contain the pattern “bin” in the file /etc/passwd
+16. Script 16: 16-whatsnext - display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd